-Comment # Date Received Name Category Subcategories Text Raydient space.
+Date Received Name Category Subcategories Text 1/23/2024 Emily Froula Land Use Reclass (Site Specific) Raydient Reclassification space.
 I see this as a huge improvement from its current use as logging land.
 This is a huge opportunity for our community, one that may never come again if we pass on it.
-Please support the rezone application and help us meet the needs of our community!
-Thank you, 30 1/23/2024 Emily Froula (Site Specific) Reclassification Emily Froula, Rotarian and Kingston business owner Dear Whomever listens, Thank you for your consideration in hearing my concerns with Raydient Rezone/YMCA Where do I begin?
+Please support the rezone app Thank you, Emily Froula, Rotarian and Kingston business owner Dear Whomever listens, Thank you for your consideration in hearing my concerns with Raydient Rezone/YMCA Where do I begin?
 Suppose I will start with having a business off Bond Road.
 First off hardly no one goes the speed limit.
-Our Business is off Foss.
-We literally pray to turn safely East on Bond.
-Any street that has to turn East on Bond is extremely dangerous.
+Our street that has to turn East on Bond is extremely dangerous.
 We cross it many times a day.
-Please for the Love of all people something must be done with this road.
-With the expansion of more houses built, businesses ect. this road can not handle more traffic.
+Please for the Love of all people so houses built, businesses ect. this road can not handle more traffic.
 Second - Stottlemeyer Road.
 We live off this road and same as bond, most people do not go the speed limit.
-We have people walking, riding bikes, wild life, dogs, goats, even pigs on this road.
-If you build up the YMCA / Rec. center people will use this road as a "safer" alternative to connect to the YMCA and ruin our quiet country road.
-Which already has issues with the amount of traffic with the trails.
-Although I understand Raydient will do something with the property because stockholders own it and want to make a profit I believe you have the decision to control how much they are able to divide the property into smaller parcels to add more houses or not.
+We have people you build up the YMCA / Rec. center people will use this road as a "safer" alternative to connect to the YMCA and ruin our qui with the trails.
+Although I understand Raydient will do something with the property because stockholders own it and want to make a profit I divide the property into smaller parcels to add more houses or not.
 Having a YMCA / Recreation would be wonderful for all but this is not the location.
-Please consider our precious resources of Kitsap County.
-Seattle visits here for quiet/vacation to show their kids our wildlife the beauty of Kitsap Co.
+Please consider our precious resources of our wildlife the beauty of Kitsap Co.
 Why would we destroy that?
 Our property is arms length to Stottlemeyer trails between our family we have fifteen acres.
-We have bears, deer, bobcat's, coyote, owls, eagles, ducks, cant even count all the types of birds.
-We see daily on our property.
+We have bears, deer, bobcat's, c see daily on our property.
 Kitsap is shrinking and we'll be killing what is little left of their habitation.
 The animals don't have a voice .
 Please let's preserve what we have left that's the least we could do for them.
-Respectfully, Raydient 31 1/23/2024 Julie Ullrich (Site Specific) Reclassification Julie Ullrich I have been a resident of Kingston since 1986 and have watched many changes happen in the area.
+Land Lise Reclass Ravdient Respectfully, 1/23/2024 Julie Ullrich (Site Specific) Reclassification Julie Ullrich I have been a resident of Kingston since 1986 and have watched many changes happen in the area.
 Most changes have been for the better especially those in Kingston itself.
-We still retain a small town feel and haven't had much sprawl.
-I am opposed to the idea of rezoning the area at Stottlemeyer and Bond from 1 house per 20 acres to 1 house on 5 acres and especially to the proposal of adding a sports complex with fields, parking, restaurant and YMCA.
-This proposal benefits the Radient corporation which is a profit making company not even headquartered in Washington state.
-It does NOT benefit the residents of the area or the environment.
+We still retain a small town feel and haven't had m I am opposed to the idea of rezoning the area at Stottlemeyer and Bond from 1 house per 20 acres to 1 house on 5 acres and parking, restaurant and YMCA.
+This proposal benefits the Radient corporation which is a profit making company not even here the area or the environment.
 Why create a destination point that will necessitate car trips from any of the population centers?
-Why not locate a facility in Poulsbo where the fields and facility would be available to walkers and bikers?
+Why not locate a facility in bikers?
 Kitsap county lacks good mass transit and has been promoting car travel by not placing services within walking distance.
-This project is the pinnacle of that attitude.
-If we are going to focus on reducing car trips, why put such a facility 8 miles outside of any population center?
+This If we are going to focus on reducing car trips, why put such a facility 8 miles outside of any population center?
+1/23/2024 1/23/2024 Emily Froula 1/23/2024 Emily Froula Land Use Reclass (Site Specific) Image: Land Use Reclass (Site Specific) Image: Land Use Reclass (Site Specific) Image: Land Use Reclass (Site Specific) Image: Land Use Reclass (Site Specific) 1/23/2024 Emily Froula Land Use Reclass Raydient Reclassification 1/23/2024 Emily Froula Image: Control of the second sec pplication and help us meet the needs of our community!